kbase/kb_sdk/doc/kb_sdk_edit_module.md

     } <Module>Params;
 ```

-If you will be creating a KBase report(and almost certainly will), your method should return the report name and
+If you will be creating a KBase report(and you almost certainly will), your method should return the report name and
 reference in it's output object as shown below:
 ```
     typedef structure {